 This section describes the tools that you use to interact with AI Platform.

-You can deploy models to the cloud and manage your models, versions, and jobs on the GCP Console.
+You can deploy models to the cloud and manage your models, versions, and jobs on the Cloud Console.
 This option gives you a user interface for working with your machine learning resources.
-As part of GCP, your AI Platform resources are connected to useful tools like Stackdriver Logging and Stackdriver Monitoring.
+As part of Google Cloud, your AI Platform resources are connected to useful tools like Stackdriver Logging and Stackdriver Monitoring.

 gcloud command-line tool